PrabhuBikash/PrabhuBikash.github.io/NISER_Notes-main/README.md

 ## How to access
 It basically has my class notes:
 - choose subject
-- choose date/file name
+- choose course
+- select the pdf
-- see the pdf
+- see the pdf else download